network-analytics/udp-notif-c-collector/README.md

   // wait for main_tread to finish
   pthread_join(*collector->main_thread, NULL);

-  // Free last packets in the queue while (is_queue_empty(collector->queue) != 0)
+  // Consume last packets in the queue if wanted to read it while (is_queue_empty(collector->queue) != 0)
   {
     unyte_seg_met_t *seg = (unyte_seg_met_t *)unyte_queue_read(collector->queue);
     unyte_free_all(seg);
   }

-  // freeing collector mallocs
-  unyte_free_collector(collector);
+  // Freeing collector mallocs and last messages for every queue if there is any message not consumed unyte_free_collector(collector);

   return 0;